dhammacakka/americanmonk/content/posts/ian-pka-visarada-visits-kauai.md

 Venerable Visarada and Venerable Samita oiling bowls

 During our exchanges, one thing led to another, and he started thinking Kauai might be a good place to visit.
 Normally, the Hawaii Summer is the best time to visit and most Americans think that is a waste since they want to travel to Hawaii to escape the cold Winter.
 However, since Ian lives in Perth, Australia, our seasons are flipped Down Under and Hawaii is a nice break from old man Winter (in July).
 Within a few weeks, he made reservations to come and visit with his wife.
 He was the same person, but of course a lot different.
-He still keeps 5 precepts and believes in cause and effect, and is still a vegetarian which is not required by Theravada Buddhism, but a good thing to do nonetheless\[mfn\]see my link [Vegetarianism and Theravada Buddhism](https://americanmonk.org/vegetarianism-theravada-buddhism/) \[/mfn\].
-He seems to enjoy his lay life, and disrobed directly into a retired life.
+He still keeps 5 precepts and believes in cause and effect, and is still a vegetarian which is not required by Theravada Buddhism, but a good thing to do nonetheless.[^1] He seems to enjoy his lay life, and disrobed directly into a retired life.
 He is very lucky to do that, and it is because of his past merit in this life and before.

 With that I had several photo ops.. and this was an opportunity for me to post a bunch of "otheries." (photos of me taken by others).
 So most of this post is more or less a photo frenzy to show how beautiful Kauai is.
 The one below is of Poipu